SAP-samples/teched2023-AD261/exercises/ex0/README.md

-# Pre-requisites and Set up, already configured
+# Getting Started - Prerequisites

-In this exercise, you can go through the steps required to set up the SAP BTP accounts and related configurations.
+In this exercise, you can go through the steps required to set up the SAP BTP accounts and related configurations to get started with transporting content using the recommended tools.
+</br> These steps have been already performed for you.
+It is for your information only.

 ## Create SAP BTP subaccounts